almadoro/react-just/docs/guide/manual-setup.md

 ::: warning React 19.1.x recommended
 The underlying APIs for React Server Components are not yet stable.
 The [React team warns](https://react.dev/reference/rsc/server-components) that these APIs may change between minor versions.

-ReactJust has been tested with React 19.1 and should work with any patch version (`19.1.x`).
+React Just has been tested with React 19.1 and should work with any patch version (`19.1.x`).
 Compatibility with future versions is not guaranteed.
 :::

 ::: info Why is react-just not a dev dependency?
-ReactJust is used in your production code.
+React Just is used in your production code.
 Even if you don’t directly import `react-just` in your source files, it’s required by the code generated.
 :::

 Install Vite as dev dependency: